Chitose, Hokkaido: Geography

 Chitose is one of the gateways to the Shikotsu-Toya National Park, Lake Shikotsu and Mount Tarumae.
 The city is bounded by Eniwa in the north and by Tomakomai in the south.

 Origin of the name

 In the Ainu language, Chitose was originally called shikot, meaning big depression or hollow, like Lake Shikotsu which is a caldera lake.
 In Japanese, this sounded too much like dead bones (死骨, shikotsu), so it was changed to Chitose.

 Climate

 Chitose experiences a humid continental climate with cold winters and warm summers.
 The hottest and coldest temperatures, respectively, ever recorded are 34.2 C and -30.7 C.

+Demographics

+Per Japanese census data, the population of Chitose has grown steadily over the past half-century.

 Economy

 China Airlines operates its Sapporo office on the third floor of the airport building.

 The airline Hokkaido Air System was at one time headquartered at the New Chitose Airport in Chitose.
 Now its head office is on the property of Okadama Airport in Higashi-ku, Sapporo.